Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Riemannian Optimization on Submanifolds of with Linear Structure

-\subsection{Linear-quadratic convergence of \ac{ouralgo}}
+\subsubsection{Linear-quadratic convergence of \ac{ouralgo}}

-In this section, we establish the local linear-quadratic convergence of \ac{ouralgo} algorithm on the submanifold $\substableK$ using differential geometric techniques \cite{lee2018introduction, absil2009optimization, gabay1982minimizing}.
-Herein, avoiding the exponential map induced by the Riemannian connection for updating the iterates, and instead relying the stability certificate, add another layer of complications for the convergence analysis.
-To proceed, we say that $K^*$ is a critical point of $h$ if $\grad{h}_{K^*} = 0$, and additionally, it is ``nondegenerate'' if $\hess{h}_{K^*}$ is nondegenerate, \ie,
+In this section, we establish the local linear-quadratic convergence of \ac{ouralgo} on the submanifold $\substableK$ using differential geometric techniques \cite{lee2018introduction, absil2009optimization, gabay1982minimizing}.
+Herein, avoiding the exponential map induced by the Riemannian connection for updating the iterates, and instead relying the stability certificate, adds another layer of complications for the convergence analysis.
+To proceed, we say that $K^*$ is a critical point of $h$ if $\grad{h}_{K^*} = 0$; it is \emph{nondegenerate} if $\hess{h}_{K^*}$ is nondegenerate, \ie, $\tensor{\hess{h}_{K^*}[G_1]}{G_2}{Y_{K^*}} = 0, \, \forall G_2 \in T_{K^*}\substableK$ implies that $G_1 = 0 \in T_{K^*}\substableK.$

 \begin{lemma} Suppose $K^*$ is a nondegenerate local minimum of $h \coloneqq f|_{ \substableK}$.
-Then, it is isolated, $\grad{h}_{K^*} = 0$ and there exists a neighborhood of $K^*$ on which $\hess{h}$ is positive definite.
+Then, it is isolated, $\grad{h}_{K^*} = 0$, and there exists a neighborhood of $K^*$ on which $\hess{h}$ is positive definite.
 Furthermore, $\hess{h}_{K^*} = \euchess{h}_{K^*}$. \end{lemma}

 \begin{theorem} Suppose $K^*$ is a nondegenerate local minimum of $h \coloneqq f|_{ \substableK}$ over the submanifold $\substableK = \stableK \cap \constraint$ for some linear constraint $\constraint$.
-Then, there exists a neighborhood $\nghbd^* \subset \substableK$ of $K^*$ with the following property: whenever $K_0 \in \nghbd^*$, the sequence $\{K_t\}$ generated by \ac{ouralgo} remains in $\nghbd^*$ (therefore, it is stabilizing), and it converges to $K^*$ at least at a linear rate-- and eventually--with a quadratic one. \end{theorem}
+Then, there exists a neighborhood $\nghbd^* \subset \substableK$ of $K^*$ with the following property: whenever $K_0 \in \nghbd^*$, the sequence $\{K_t\}$ generated by \ac{ouralgo} remains in $\nghbd^*$ (therefore, it is stabilizing), and it converges to $K^*$ at least at a linear rate--and eventually--with a quadratic one. \end{theorem}

 \begin{remark} The above result implies that there exist neighborhoods containing each nondegenerate local minimum of the constrained cost function on which the convergence of \ac{ouralgo} is guaranteed.
 The usefulness of this result is that the initial iterate $K_0$ is not required to be in a (small) neighborhood of the optimum on which the step-size $\eta = 1$ is feasible.
 Instead, by carefully incorporating the stability certificate (\Cref{lem:stability-cert}), we can obtain a larger basin of attraction for the iterates (see \Cref{fig:landscape-olqr} in \S\ref{sec:simulation}).
 Finally, even though the convergence rate is initially linear, as the algorithm proceeds, a quadratic convergence rate is achieved. \end{remark}